Glenn Hegar

 SEC.
 312.002

-Since ISDs can create a reinvestment zone but cannot give an abatement, are they required to submit the guidelines and criteria plus the resolution to the Comptroller?
-Do the guidelines and criteria contain more than the rules for abatements and if so, what else are they to contain/cover?
+Since ISDs can create a reinvestment zone but cannot give an abatement, are they required to submit the guidelines and criteria plus and the resolution to the Comptroller?

-The chief appraiser is required to report guidelines and criteria governing tax abatement agreements.
+The chief appraiser is required to report guidelines and criteria to govern tax abatement agreements.
 School districts may not enter into tax abatement agreements after Sept 1, 2001.
-Guidelines and criteria or an abatement resolutions are only reported for agreements executed before Sept 1, 2001.
+Guidelines and criteria or abatement resolutions are only reported for agreements executed before Sept 1, 2001.

 312.002(c) suggests that the guidelines last only two years unless new ones are approved.
 If an abatement is given during the validly existing guidelines, then the abatement is valid regardless.
 This is confirmed in 312.203 when discussing the expiration of reinvestment zones.
 The last sentence provides, “The expiration of the designation does not affect an existing tax abatement agreement made under this subchapter.”